platform

 Decision makers can take the following actions:

-2. StructuredEvaluation (Categorical): ['No', 'Yes'] - Whether a standardized evaluation rubric is used for all founders regardless of gender.
+1. StructuredEvaluation (Categorical): ['No', 'Yes'] - Whether a standardized evaluation rubric is used for all founders regardless of gender, reducing noise in deal selection.

-3. QuestionReframing (Categorical): ['No', 'Yes'] - Whether investors actively reframe prevention-oriented questions into promotion-oriented equivalents.
+2. QuestionReframing (Categorical): ['No', 'Yes'] - Whether investors actively reframe prevention-oriented questions into promotion-oriented equivalents to get comparable signal from all founders.

-4. BlindScreening (Categorical): ['No', 'Partial', 'Full'] - Degree to which initial screening removes gender-identifying information.
+3. BlindScreening (Categorical): ['No', 'Partial', 'Full'] - Degree to which initial screening removes gender-identifying information to reduce selection bias.

-5. PortfolioGenderTarget (Numerical, integer): [0, 100] - Target percentage of portfolio companies with female founders or gender-balanced teams.
+4. PortfolioGenderTarget (Numerical, integer): [0, 100] - Target percentage of portfolio companies with female founders or gender-balanced teams, as a diversification lever.

-6. PostPitchReview (Categorical): ['No', 'Yes'] - Whether pitch meetings are reviewed for bias patterns after the fact.
+5. PostPitchReview (Categorical): ['No', 'Yes'] - Whether pitch meetings are reviewed for evaluation bias patterns to improve decision quality over time.

 Outcomes